collocations.org

 How can you ignore the sheer weight of medical opinion?

-economic, financial, intellectual, political
+economic, emotional, intellectual, political

-America''s economic weight
+America's economic weight

-VERB + WEIGHT
+VERB + weight

 attach, give, place